 An exciting development for metastasized prostate cancer is emerging immunotherapies, such as vaccines.

-Provenge is the first in a new class of active cellular immunotherapies, and is designed to engage a man’s own immune system against prostate cancer.
+Sipuleucel-T is an active cellular immunotherapy that is designed to engage a man’s own immune system against prostate cancer.

 Bone and Cancer Foundation brochure.
 Questions and answers about prostate cancer, bone metastasis, and treatment-related osteoporosis.